A caesarean birth can affect breastfeeding at first so here are some helpful tips on how to get breastfeeding off to the best start.

 Lying down on your side

 This position can be quite restful as well as keeping pressure away from your scar.
-If you’re using a pillow for your head, it needs to be kept away from the baby.
-Here’s how to breastfeed like this:
+If you’re using a pillow for your head or a duvet, they need to be kept away from your baby.

 - Some mums find it helpful to have pillows and cushions supporting their back or between their knees.
 If you have larger breasts, you could try lying on a thin cushion or folded towel.